anonymbruker/monitoring-infra/README.md

     - You can find your heroku api key and email easily in 'manage account'
     - You can find statuscake api key and *username* easily in user details
     - github_token is you personal access token
+- Add your own account.json file to the terraform folder of gcloud-start.

+You can download your existing [Google Cloud service account file](https://console.cloud.google.com/apis/credentials/serviceaccountkey) from the google cloud console, or you can create a new one from the same page.
+[Here](https://www.terraform.io/docs/providers/google/r/cloudfunctions_function.html) is an easy test gcloud function you can try.

 You can see a detailed step by step further down of how I set it up